MarceloMassarente/apify-linkedin-profile-search/README.md

 Other params (optionally):

 - `maxItems` - Maximum number of profiles to scrape per each search query.
 If you set to 0, it will scrape all available pages or up to 100 pages per search query.
-Maximum is 1000 profiles per one actor run.

 ### Data You'll Receive